Full time Housekeeper

 Legal and ethical considerations

-When employing a full-time housekeeper, it’s important to consider legal and ethical aspects such as employment contracts, workers’ rights, and health and safety regulations.
-Employers should also think about insurance and liability to protect both parties.
+When employing a full-time housekeeper, it’s important to consider legal and ethical aspects such as a housekeeper employment contract, workers’ rights, and health and safety regulations.

 Employment contracts